-At Grain-4-Lab, our mission is to reduce plastic waste from laboratories by providing an effective and sustainable alternative.
+The Grain-4-Lab mission is to reduce plastic waste from laboratories by providing a sound, simple, and sustainable alternative.

 plastic bioeconomy

-Currently, 99% of plastics are fossil fuel-based.
-As it stands, most bioplastics are made using food crops as feedstock.
+The vast majority of plastics are fossil fuel-based.
+Most of the rest are bioplastics, which are often made using food crops.
 While this is an improvement on fossil fuel-based plastics, it is not completely sustainable.
-Here at Grain-4-lab we aim to produce bioplastic using waste products from the Irish food and drinks industry as feedstocks to produce bioplastic laboratory components.
+At Grain-4-lab we aim to produce bioplastic using waste products from the Irish food and drinks industry as feedstocks to produce bioplastic laboratory components.
 This feedstock can then be composted and used to fertilise the fields for the next batch of crops, and the cycle continues.
 You can view the full process here.

-While we are still a relatively new project, Grain 4 Lab has set about the task of developing a compostable alternative to lab plastics from a sustainable source.
-Our team has expanded and we are currently conducting background research to assess the viability of our solution and the ways in which that solution can be scaled up.
+Grain 4 Lab has set about the task of developing a compostable alternative to lab plastics from a sustainable source.
+Our team has expanded and we are currently conducting research to further improve our solution and the ways in which that solution can be scaled up.
 We are also looking at the carbon footprint of our project, to ensure that the solution is not worse than the problem.

 3D printing